mauricelanghinrichs/memocell/docs/theory.rst

 transition graphs and networks

 rates we introduce are the rates of single cells passing through such schemes

+maybe mention the scaling with the run time in variance/covariance mode, that people dont expect too much for large networks... the #moment_eqs scales quadratically with the number of hidden layer variables, maybe copy-paste exact formula here from paper methods

+maybe mention that also ph are closed under minima and so on (order stats in general?)

 maybe also mention exponential split probabilities to enter the different channels; theta/(sum over all theta diverging)